Yusu-f/livegap-charts/docs/charts/horizontal-stacked-bar.md

-# Bar Chart
+# Horizontal Stacked Bar Chart

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:
+Horizontal stacked bar charts are a combination of horizontal stacked bar charts and stacked bar charts.
+They are used to display the total value of multiple categories and their individual contributions to that total, with the bars oriented horizontally.
+This type of chart is especially helpful when:

+* **Labels for categories are long or comple**x: Horizontal stacked bars can make it easier to read and understand the labels.
+* **The chart is designed for a widescreen display**: Horizontal stacked bars can better utilize the available space.
+* **The chart is intended to be printed in a landscape orientation**: Horizontal stacked bars can fit more information on a page.
-* **Show the distribution of data points**: How often a particular category or value occurs.
+* **You want to show the composition of a total value**: How different categories contribute to a whole.
+* **You want to compare the total values of different groups**: Identify which groups have higher or lower total values.
-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
+* **You want to analyze how the composition of the total value changes across different groups**: Understand the differences in the contributions of various categories to the total value.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+Here's a detailed guide on creating a horizontal stacked bar chart with LiveGap charts.

-## How to create and use a Bar Chart
+## How to create and customize a horizontal stacked Bar Chart

-### Step 1: Create a Bar Chart
+### Step 1: Create a Horizontal Stacked Bar Chart

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+To create a new horizontal stacked bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Stacked Horizontal Bar` from the list of options.

-This will open the Chart editor with the default bar chart loaded.
+This will open the Chart editor with the default horizontal stacked bar chart loaded.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different horizontal stacked bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your horizontal stacked bar chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)